firstprayer/firstprayer.github.com/_posts/2014-09-03-socialcomputing-amplifying-the-voice-of-youth-in-africa-via-text-analyticsa-simple-introduction.md

 Well, I'm a CS guy, so I should somehow explain how the system works.
 If not interested in this section, jump to the next section which might be more interesting.

 So The authors of the system and this paper tried many methods.
-The first one is to construct a **key-word list** for each category.
+The first one was to construct a **key-word list** for each category.
 The result was surprisingly not bad, at least for some categories like *health & nutrition*.
-However, when it comes to the other categories like *social policy*, the list is obviously insufficient to find out related messages.
+However, when it came to the other categories like *social policy*, the list was obviously insufficient to find out related messages.

-The next approach is **text classification**.
-Both Naive Bayes and SVM are tried in the experiment, which shows that classification methods are helpful in finding out discriminative terms.
-For example, the top 20 most discriminative terms for the category of *violence against children* are: **defilement, child, female, fgm, sacrifice, defiled, raped, abuse, circumcision, girl, violence, genital, rape, mutilation, practice, defile, cases, defiling, man, beaten**, and only 7 of them are in the keyword list provided by experts.
-On average this approach performs better.
+The next approach was **text classification**.
+Both Naive Bayes and SVM were tried in the experiment, which showed that classification methods were helpful in finding out discriminative terms.
+For example, the top 20 most discriminative terms for the category of *violence against children* were: **defilement, child, female, fgm, sacrifice, defiled, raped, abuse, circumcision, girl, violence, genital, rape, mutilation, practice, defile, cases, defiling, man, beaten**, and only 7 of them were in the keyword list provided by experts.
+On average this approach performed better.

 At this step, the authors noticed a problem: **spelling errors are common**, because English proficiency among the system users is not always high.
-This is a big noise in the data.
+This was a big noise in the data.
 So they developed a process to correct spelling errors and map abbreviations to their canonical forms(i.e. **b4** to **before**).
-This pre-processing of text helps improving the performance of both approaches mentioned above.
+This pre-processing of text helped improving the performance of both approaches mentioned above.

 Next, the authors thought even though text classification methods are better, the keyword lists provided by experts should not be discarded completely because they do provide useful prior knowledge.
 So a **dual supervision** method was used.
 The method they adopted is called [Pooling Multinomails](http://www.prem-melville.com/pooling-multinomials-kdd09.pdf), which can integrate prior lexical knowledge with the training data to obtain more predictive model.